 In fact, antidepressants when used to treat depression are really just meant to target specific transmitters in your brain and decrease symptoms.

 And with fewer depressive symptoms, hopefully you will be feeling more like yourself.

 If you do experience several side effects or ones you particularly don’t want, or if you don’t see any positive change in your mood or emotions after taking antidepressants for four to six weeks, talk with your healthcare provider about trying a different antidepressant or alternate treatment plan.

-Schedule an online psychiatry session today.
+Schedule an evaluation for anxiety medication online today.